-• A Network Licensee must detail the financial benefit by first estimating the costs of delivering the Solution(s) (at the scale being tested within the Project) through the most efficient method currently in use on the National Electricity Transmission System - the Base Case Costs.
+A Network Licensee must detail the financial benefit by first estimating the costs of delivering the Solution(s) (at the scale being tested within the Project) through the most efficient method currently in use on the National Electricity Transmission System or on the Distribution System the Base Case Costs.
 Network Licensees must then compare the Base Case Costs to the costs of replicating the Method, once it has been proven successful, at the scale being tested in the Project - the Method Costs.
 The difference between the Base Case Cost and the Method Costs is the financial benefit of the Project.
 Where a Licensee is looking to test more than one Method it should outline the financial benefit of each separate Method.

-(b) Provides value for money to electricity customers
+(b) Provides value for money to electricity Customers

 5.48.
-The Electricity NIC will be focussed on Projects which can derive benefits and resulting learning that can be attributed to or are applicable to the electricity Transmission System versus elsewhere, taking into account the level of funding requested.
+The Electricity NIC will be focussed on Projects which can derive benefits and resulting learning that can be attributed to or are applicable to the electricity Transmission System/to the Distribution System versus elsewhere, taking into account the level of funding requested.